How to create your law firm’s online presence

 5. Cascade Legal Planning

-If you’re not keen on spending the time, hiring a professional is an option you may want to consider.
-Starting a law firm is already a daunting task so it can be worth the investment to have an experienced web designer in your corner to put together a simple, easy-to-manage website.
-Just make sure you ask the right questions and find a website designer that understands your needs.
-Don’t get upsold on a fancy website with bells and whistles that you won’t need.
+Alternatively, if you’re not keen on spending the time to create your own law firm website, you can consider hiring a professional.
+Starting a law firm is already daunting,so it can be worth the investment to have an experienced web designer in your corner to put together a simple, easy-to-manage website.

-Potential clients won’t find your website on search engines right away.
+One final note on law firm websites: Remember, potential clients won’t find your website on search engines right away.
 It takes time to build up your web presence and make your website searchable.
 In the meantime, you’ll need to diversify and promote your law firm in other places.

 How to Start a Law Firm Checklist